Productivity tip #14: Start your day ahead of everyone else.

 4. The belief that the gains made by spending more time getting ready in the morning are incremental at best.

-I would suggest that there are much better ways to relax.
+I would suggest that there are many better ways to relax.
 More productive, meaningful, and healthy ways to find respite.
-Activities that actually fit the definition of relaxation and respite and will ultimately prove much more beneficial to you.
+Activities that actually fit the definition of relaxation and respite will ultimately prove much more beneficial to you.

 If you want to relax or have time for yourself, spend the time exercising.
 Meditating.
 Reading.
 Walking.
 Petting a dog.
 Knitting.
 Spending time in nature.
 Listening to music.
 Writing.
 Having sex.
 Dancing.
 Drawing.
 Talking to loved ones.

-All of these activities can provide enormous health benefits to a person, much more so than the application of makeup, the coordinating of outfits, or the fussing with hair.
+All of these activities can provide enormous health benefits to a person, far more than the application of makeup, the coordination of outfits, or the fussing with hair.

 I promise that if you spend ten fewer minutes on your hair every morning, the only person who will notice it is you.
 Streamline your routine.
 Eliminate wasted steps and needless products.
 Strive to be the person in your circle of friends and colleagues who wears the least makeup, the smallest amount of hair product, and the least cologne or perfume.